hajimariyam/NCAA-March-Madness/README.md

 - **Menu Option 9** – Exit the program.

 *Note:* A diagram of the sub-brackets for the 2022 Men’s Tournament is included in the repository and can be used to better understand the program execution.

+***TO DO ::*** Combine main1.cpp and main2.cpp files and organize menu options.
+Currently, the menu options above are split between both files.